-NEC (necrotizing enterocolitis) is a leading cause of death for premature and medically fragile babies.
-10-50% of babies who get NEC will die, and survivors often face life-long health challenges.
+NEC is a devastating intestinal disease that affects vulnerable infants during their first weeks and months of life.
+Up to 50% of the babies who get NEC will die, and survivors often face life-long health challenges.
 Yet, few people have even heard of the disease.

 We’re inviting families who have been impacted by NEC, as well as clinicians, researchers, and other stakeholders dedicated to preventing NEC to show us – in photos and stories – what NEC looks like and what they’re doing to build a world without NEC.

 Let’s elevate the conversation around NEC and expose the scars, the trauma, and the stillness that come after a NEC diagnosis.
-Show us your NEC! is a campaign to empower families and stakeholders to join the international community that’s working to build a world without NEC.
+Our goal is to empower families and stakeholders to join the international community that’s working to build a world without NEC.